DworkinLab/Bio720/Some_R_resources.md

 ## R Tutorials
 There are many of these, but here are a few...

-[DataCamp Tutorials](https://www.datacamp.com/home) has nice interactive introductory tutorials for `R`.
-It has similarly nice  introductory `Python` tutorials
+[DataCamp Tutorials](https://www.datacamp.com/home) has nice very interactive introductory tutorials for `R`.
+It has similarly nice  introductory `Python` tutorials.
+I have set up a class page for Bio720 (2016) so you can use the tutorials.

 [R studio tutorials](https://www.rstudio.com/online-learning/)